 We may earn money or products from the companies mentioned in this post.

 Are you planning a trip to Salem, Oregon soon?
-Are you trying to figure out what there is to do in Salem, Oregon with kids?
+Are you trying to find some fun things to do in Salem, Oregon with kids?
 I feel your pain.
 I have 3 kids and last year, took them to Phoenix and was at a complete loss as to what to do with kids in the city since the city itself was unfamiliar to me.

-Are you feeling like this with an upcoming trip to Salem?
+If you are planning a trip to Salem, or if you are simply new to the city, probably felt like I did on my trip to Phoenix.
 If you are wanting to figure out some fun things to do with your kids in Salem before you head here, have no fear.
 I am here to help!
 I may not live in Salem, but I do live just 30 minutes away.
-This is our nearest “large” city and I have worked in Salem, shopped in salem, and socialized in Salem for most of my life.
+This is our nearest “large” city and I have worked in Salem, shopped in Salem, and socialized in Salem for most of my life.
 I’ve got the ideas you need for kid-friendly activities in Salem.

 Fun Things to Do in Salem, Oregon with Kids